SIIS-Sentinel/intruder/README.md

 ## Installing

-While `Intruder` can be installed as a standalone application, it is recommended it to instead use it as part of the [Scheduler](https://github.com/SIIS-Sentinel/scheduler) application.
+While `Intruder` can be installed as a standalone application, it is recommended it to instead use it as part of the [Scheduler](https://github.com/SIIS-Sentinel/scheduler) application for the hub, and [IoT handlers](https://github.com/SIIS-Sentinel/iot-integrations) for the nodes.

 To install it as standalone, follow these steps: